 7. Put the Kitchenaid on Speed 2 for ten minutes.

 9. After the dough has risen, remove the wet towel and set aside.
 Push your hand around the inside of the bowl to "clean" the dough from the side (hope that made sense) and punch it down.
 I grab the whole dough and rip it into 4 parts.
 Once you've worked with the dough, you can make the choice of how many challot/rolls you want - just letting you know what I do.
 I make 3 challot and 4 rolls.
 I work directly on a cookie sheet (covered with a silicone sheet or baking paper).
 This recipe uses two cookie sheets.
 For a challa, I take one part and pull it into 4 parts again.
 I then start pull each part to make them into strips for braiding.
 I hold with one hand at the top and then start pulling/squeezing down with the other hand.
 It is very non-scientific, but it works.
-It is best to read a book and follow a YouTube on braiding.
+It is best to read a book or follow a YouTube on braiding.
 Braiding with 4 strands works out very nice.
 For the rolls, I simply make a long strand and tie it in a knot.
 They are useful when you need a second challa for lechem mishneh.
 For a "pull apart" challa, make 6 or 7 balls (actually "blobs" work too), put one in the middle and the others around it.
 Leave a bit of space between each ball, so they will have the opportunity to rise.

 10. Cover the shaped challot/rolls with the damp towel and let it sit for about 45 minutes.
 About 25 minutes into the second rising, pre-heat the oven for 180 degrees C, 350 degrees F.